AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 effects reach into the coverage runtime, so this also concerns application programs which do not have so categorized units.

-|gcp| supports two direct ways of outputing coverage data from the program:
+|gcp| supports two direct ways of outputting coverage data from the program:

 - Produce a trace file directly, or